kavinksm/codedeploy/README.md

 >				}
 >			  ]
 >			}
-	iii.
+2.3.
 The above role will be used while creating new Application deployment under codedeploy.
-			"Select an existing service role that grants AWS CodeDeploy access to the instances - Service Role ARN*" iv.
+			"Select an existing service role that grants AWS CodeDeploy access to the instances - Service Role ARN*" 2.4.
 Create Custom Policy for EC2 instance with the below template (ec2role)
 >			{
 >				"Version": "2012-10-17",
 >				"Statement": [